Ease into retirement

 A TTR arrangement provides regular income.1

-Broadly, once you've transferred the nominated portion of your super into an EATS or TTR arrangement, you can draw regular income payments from it.
-The amount you are allowed to draw is subject to Government limits, and you cannot “cash out” the balance until you retire from employment after your preservation age or you reach age 65.2
+Broadly, once you've transferred the nominated portion of your super into a TTR arrangement, you can draw regular income payments from it.
+The amount you are allowed to draw is subject to a Government limit, and you cannot “cash out” the balance until you retire from employment or you reach age 65.2

 If you are age 60 or over, your income payments are tax free.

-If you are under age 60, tax will automatically be deducted from your regular income payments on a PAYG basis, in the same way as tax is deducted from your salary as an employee.
+If you are under age 60, tax will automatically be deducted from your regular income payments, in the same way as tax is deducted from your salary as an employee.
 However, if you are between your Commonwealth Government Preservation age and age 60, you can claim a 15% rebate on income payments made to you (less any tax-free amount).Note that on rolling over to the Income Stream, 15% tax will be deducted from the untaxed component of your rollover from Triple S or the Lump Sum Scheme.2

 Growing your money for retirement

-- Although there are benefits to using a TTR or EATS arrangement to help you phase into retirement, drawing income payments also reduces your retirement savings.
-There is no guaranteed payment period with an income stream, so you can receive payments until your account balance is used up.1
+- Although there are benefits to using a TTR arrangement to help you phase into retirement, drawing income payments also reduces your retirement savings.
+There is no guaranteed payment period with an income stream, so you can receive payments until your account balance reduces to zero.1

 - While you continue to work, your employer will pay Superannuation contributions to your super, helping it to grow.
 You can also choose to make contributions to keep building your retirement savings, for example by having some of your salary paid directly to super via salary sacrifice.

-And of course, the amount that stays invested in your super and Income Stream accounts continue to earn investment returns.
+And of course, the balance of your super and Income Stream accounts continue to earn investment returns.
 The investment earnings in your TTR Income Stream account are taxed at up to 15%.
 The actual rate of tax may be reduced below 15% because of various tax credits and rebates.
 However once you retire or reach the age of 65, the investment returns in your Income Stream account will be tax free.